FINANCIAL THERAPY WITH RACHEL SYKES, PSYCHOTHERAPIST

 Those who want to “fix” a family member who is not good with money

-When someone is not ready to or interested in attending regular weekly appointments
+When someone is not ready to or interested in attending regular appointments and having hard conversations